Cash Flow Statement

 Depending on the type of business and the competitive landscape, some companies require large investments.
 Large capital expenditures over many years can eat significantly into profits due to increasing depreciation and amortization, thus reducing net income and therefore the return in invested capital.

-For this reason, in general, companies with a smaller portion of capital expenditures to earnings or capital expenditures to sales should be preferred (averaged over 5-10 years).
+For this reason, in general, companies with a smaller portion of capital expenditures to earnings or capital expenditures to sales should be preferred.

 Other Investing Cash Flow Items

-This line might include purchase or sale of stock, or lending money.
+Other investing cash flow items could include the purchase or sale of stock, or lending money.

 Total Cash from Investing Activities